Daniel Pink

 #1 New York Times bestselling author

-Quote marks Endings of all kinds—of experiences, projects, semesters, negotiations, stages of life—shape our behavior in four predictable ways.
+Endings of all kinds—of experiences, projects, semesters, negotiations, stages of life—shape our behavior in four predictable ways.
 They help us energize.
 They help us encode.
 They help us edit.
 And they help us elevate.

 Categories